 To make it possible to run files other than main.fxl, you can look at the command line arguments (argv), or at the HTTP parameters in the case of a web application, and use any file designated by the caller (with suitable security checks of course).
 For example:

 The (default "") ensures that the script is read from stdin if the caller did not specify a file.

-I use this technique extensively in web servers, where I have a plethora of files to serve different types of requests, but I don't want to have to establish the context in every single file.
-In that way I establish one common environment shared by all the files.
+I use this technique extensively in web servers, where I have a variety of files to serve different types of requests, but I don't want to have to establish the context in every single file.
+That way I can establish common environments shared by several files.